Office: Room H3.33, third floor of the Humanities Building

 Seminars consist largely of class discussion based on the assigned reading.
 There are no lectures.
 You will be expected to complete all the assigned seminar reading and other work.

 The assessment for this module is new for 2019-20.
 There is no exam and there are no non-assessed essays.
-It consists of four elements:
+This is the ‘Final Year Advanced Option 1 (Applied)’ assessment model, which consists of four elements:

 - Oral participation (10%) - this mark will be based on your presentation of your draft display panel in Term 2, week 5, including answering follow-up questions, as well as asking questions of other students in the same session.